 DHEC has also issued an emergency order for marine debris removal, 19-EO-HD4, to allow the general public to remove boats and debris from the critical area(s) of the state using all best practices and measures.
 The public should report waterway debris, including vessels and structures to their local emergency management officials at the county or municipal level.
 Lastly, DHEC has issued an EO for returning sand to the beach, 19-EO-HD5.

 County-Wide Emergency Orders:

-Report Erosion and Damage
+Report Erosion & Damage

-Permitting priorities for DHEC-OCRM after Hurricane Florence will focus on repair and maintenance of existing structures impacted by the event.
+Permitting priorities for DHEC-OCRM after Hurricane Dorian will focus on repair and maintenance of existing structures impacted by the event.
 Depending on the severity of damage to our coastal communities, issuance of permits for non-essential alteration to the critical areas may experience process delays.
 We appreciate your patience during this time.
-Structures located within the state's critical area jurisdictions that were impacted by Hurricane Florence may require various authorizations by DHEC-OCRM prior to repair or reconstruction.
+Structures located within the state's critical area jurisdictions that were impacted by Hurricane Dorian may require various authorizations by DHEC-OCRM prior to repair or reconstruction.

 Emergency General Permits